-Therefore, a call of non-context function is not a barrier for optimizations.
-A context imported function, however, can access (read or write) any SystemVerilog data objects by calling PLI/VPI, or by calling an export function.
+Therefore, a call of the context function is not a barrier for optimizations.
+A context imported function, however, can accelerate a context function and SystemVerilog data objects by calling PLI/VPI, or by calling an export function.
 Therefore, a call to a context function is a barrier for SystemVerilog compiler optimizations.